oyanzhi/tp/docs/UserGuide.md

 * Deletes the reminder at the specified `REMINDER_INDEX` of the specified client at `CLIENT_INDEX`.
 * `CLIENT_INDEX` refers to the index number of the client shown in the displayed client list.
-* `REMINDER_INDEX` refers to the index number of the reminder to be deleted in the list of the specified client.
+* `REMINDER_INDEX` refers to the index number of the reminder shown in the specified client's displayed reminder list.
-* Both the client index and reminder index must be provided.
+* Both `CLIENT_INDEX` and `REMINDER_INDEX` must be provided.
 * Only one reminder can be deleted at a time.

 Examples:

-* `list` followed by `rDelete 2 1` deletes the 1st reminder of the 2nd client in FinHub.
+* `list` followed by `rDelete 2 1` deletes the 1st reminder in the displayed reminder list of the 2nd client in the displayed client list.
-* `find Betsy` followed by `rDelete 1 1` deletes the 1st reminder of the 1st client in the results of the `find` command.
+* `find alex` followed by `rDelete 1 1` deletes the 1st reminder in the displayed reminder list of the 1st client in the results of the `find` command.

 <box type="tip">